Categories: Mathematics, Numerical methods, Perturbation, Physics, Quantum mechanics.

 In the context of variational calculus, consider the following functional to be optimized:

-To handle this normalization requirement, we introduce a Lagrange multiplier λ\lambda, and define the Lagrangian Λ\Lambda for the full constrained optimization problem as:
+This normalization requirement acts as a constraint to the optimization problem for R[u]R[u], so we introduce a Lagrange multiplier λ\lambda, and define the Lagrangian L\mathcal{L} for the full problem as:

 The resulting Euler-Lagrange equation is then calculated in the standard way, yielding: